 Human Trafficking Whistleblowers

-People working in these industries may have also witnessed trafficking activity and despite reports, the activity continued.
+reported it.
 Whistleblowers can be critical to helping ensure corporate wrongdoing ceases.
 Motley Rice attorneys work closely with potential whistleblowers to ensure that their rights are protected and that sensitive information is properly handled.
 Our whistleblower attorneys have represented numerous individuals in a broad range of whistleblower lawsuits, including SEC and qui tam cases.
 We understand the fears and challenges associated with blowing the whistle, and are prepared to help.
 Read more on our whistleblower casework.

 Hiding in plain sight